2024 Q3 Dealmaking Surges as Buyers Pay Premiums for Retail & Services

 Manufacturing businesses, although a smaller portion of total transactions, have also seen strong demand, with transactions up 20% year-over-year.
 While sale prices and revenue growth have remained flat, these businesses continue to draw buyers, particularly in sectors like food manufacturing, printing, and signage.
 This interest stems from a reliable performance in a market where tangible goods production continues to hold intrinsic value for buyers.

-Median financials of small businesses sold
+A graph showing the key financials of sold small businesses

 Increased Seller Financing and Creative Deal Structures